openaps/docs/docs/docs/Customize-Iterate/autotune.md

  * 2.)
 Install Coreutils: `brew install coreutils`
  * 3.)
 Install Node for (NPM): `brew install node`
  * 4.)
 Install JQ from Homebrew: `brew install jq`

+ **Step 1d: Run on a Windows 10 computer using the Windows Subsystem for Linux (WSL)**
+ * You must be running Windows 10 on your computer to use this option.
+The Windows Subsystem for Linux (WSL) is a Windows 10 feature  that enables you to run native Linux command-line tools directly on Windows, alongside your traditional Windows desktop and modern store apps.
+ * Open PowerShell as Administrator.
+To open an elevated PowerShell prompt, in the taskbar search, type powershell.
+The result "Windows PowerShell" appears on the top.
+Right-click on "Windows PowerShell" and select Run as Administrator.
+The User Access Control (UAC) prompt will ask you for your consent.
+ * In PowerShell run `Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux`.
+ * This instruction is for Windows 10 build 16215 or later.
+To check your build of Windows 10 navigate to Settings > System > About.
+Look for the OS Build field.
+It will need to say 16215 or later for these next instructions to work.
+If you have a Windows 10 build earlier than 16215 follow these instructions to install Linux: https://docs.microsoft.com/en-us/windows/wsl/install-win10#for-anniversary-update-and-creators-update-install-using-lxrun.
+Only follow this link if your build of Windows 10 is earlier than 16215.
+ * Open the Microsoft Store and install Ubuntu using this link: https://www.microsoft.com/en-us/store/p/ubuntu/9nblggh4msv6?rtc=1.
+On this Ubuntu page click on the blue button that says "Get the app".
+The Microsoft Store will open in a new window, showing the Ubuntu app.
+Click on the blue button that says "Get".
+Your computer will start to install the Ubuntu app ("Installing, this may take a few minutes...").
+When done it will say, "Installation successful!".
+ * You will be asked to "create a default UNIX user account".
+Chose whatever name works for you.
+It doesn't need to match your Windows username.
+Enter the name at the prompt, "Enter new UNIX username:".
+ * You will be asked for a password: "Enter new UNIX password:".
+Your cursor will not move when you type the password you choose.
+You'll then be asked to "Retype new UNIX password:".
+Make sure you enter the password exactly as you just typed it.
+Again, your cursor will not move as you retype the password.
+ * You will now be at a Linux prompt (like the old DOS prompt).
+It will look something like this, in a green font: "username@DGdesktop: $ _".
+ * Make sure you (that is, WSL/Ubuntu) are using the same timezone as your pump.
+You can change timezone using `sudo dpkg-reconfigure tzdata`.
+WSL/Ubuntu may respond to this command with "[sudo] password for username".
+If so enter your password from above.
+Follow the prompts to select your timezone.
+You likely will not be able to use your mouse to navigate on the timezone screens.
+Use your keyboard's arrow keys to navigate and the Enter key to select.
+ * If your WSL is outside the US, particularly in a country that uses `,` as a decimal separator, make sure your system locale is set to `en_US.utf8` or another locale that uses `.` as the decimal separator.
+If you think this may be incorrect, you can check it by typing `locale`.
+ * This step could take 10-15 minutes.
+Type: `sudo curl -s https://raw.githubusercontent.com/openaps/docs/master/scripts/quick-packages.sh | bash -`.
+If the install was successful, one of the last lines will say something like: `Successfully installed future-0.16.0 openaps-contrib-0.0.15 parsedatetime-2.4 recurrent-0.2.5` (although the version number may have been incremented).
+ * Install the Linux command "bc" by typing: `sudo apt-get install bc`.

 **Step 2: Install oref0**
 * Install the latest version of oref0: `npm list -g oref0 | egrep oref0@0.5.[5-9] || (echo Installing latest oref0 package && sudo npm install -g oref0)`